 Imagineer and legend John Hench was at the helm of the design.
 Space Mountain celebrates the Golden Age of Rocket Travel and honors the excitement of that time around space travel.

 The construction of Space Mountain was a big deal.
 So much so, in 1975, original Mercury Seven astronauts Scott Carpenter and Gordon Cooper and Apollo 15 astronaut Jim Irwin all attended the opening of the roller coaster.

 There’s no denying that Space Mountain, the first mountain of Disney World, remains a classic.

 Other Fun Details

-- Easter Eggs: There are several Easter eggs, with one being the giant logo reading “Starport Seventy-Five,” which refers to the year the ride opened (1975).
-Also, when you exit the ride, look to your left at the beginning of the moving sidewalk to see a panel with “closed sectors.”
+- There are several Easter eggs, with one being the giant logo reading “Starport Seventy-Five,” which refers to the year the ride opened (1975).
+Also, when you exit the ride, look to your left at the beginning of the exit walkway to see a panel with “closed sectors.”
 These refer to the following ride that have since closed:

 - FL – 20K: Fantasyland, 20,000 Leagues Under the Sea

 - FL – MTWR: Mr. Toad’s Wild Ride

 - TL – SK2 FL: Tomorrowland, Skyway to Fantasyland